IS561/Recipes/RecipeER1.md

 * Language

 ### Qualifying property

-* A property required for a quantity of a food substance in order to qualify for an ingredient
-* Examples: "chopped," "sifted fine," "sautéd  to clear"
-* Remark: Any ingredient may have more than one of these, so the only way this works as an attribute is conjunctively.
+A property required for a quantity of a food substance in order to qualify for an ingredient Examples include "chopped," "sifted fine," and "sautéd to clear."
+Since any ingredient may have more than one of these, this can't be a simple attribute of an ingredient.

 #### Attributes of a qualifying property
 * Prerequisite (truth value).
 A prerequisite property is expected to obtain prior to the first step of the recipe through action by the cook (chopping, defrosting, etc.)
 * Requirement (truth value).
 A requirement property distinguishes suitable from unsuitable food substances (fresh lemon juice as compared to bottled, kosher salt as compared to ordinary).

 ### Ingredient

-A class of physical objects, each a quantity of a food substance
-* Example: "1 bay leaf" is not a particular bay leaf, but whatever bay leaf is used during the execution of a particular recipe.
+A class of physical objects, each a like quantity of the same food substance.
+Examples include "one bay leaf," "two teaspoons of cornstarch," and ""three grams of salt."
+Instances of the class "Ingredient" are themselves classes, since "one bay leadf" is not a particular bay leaf, but whatever bay leaf is used during the execution of a recipe.

 #### Ingredient attributes
 * Optional (truth value).
+This property obtains if the ingredient is optional.

 ### Quantity
 A number with an optional unit of measurement, for example "2" or "2 teaspoons."
-A description of a magnitude.
+Quantities are descriptions of magnitudes.
 Units of measurement are essential to the identity of what we'll call a quantity, so that "1 teaspoon" is a different quantity than "4.92892 cc" even though they are the same magnitude.

 #### Quantity attributes
 * Type: discrete vs. continuous

 ### Food Substance
 A type of food or edible material that forms an ingredient or completed recipe.
 Examples include "potato," "salt," "cornstarch," and "chicken broth."
+Instances of this class are themselves classes.

 ### Step
-* A discrete ordered part of a repeatable process.

-#### Example of a step
-Place chicken and next 11 ingredients in a 6-qt. slow cooker.
-Cover and cook on LOW 6 hours or until chicken and vegetables are tender and chicken separates from bone.
+A discrete ordered part of a repeatable process.
+An example of a step would be, "place chicken and next 11 ingredients in a 6-qt. slow cooker.
+Cover and cook on LOW 6 hours or until chicken and vegetables are tender and chicken separates from bone."

 #### Attributes of a step

-* First in sequence (truth value)
+* First in sequence (truth value).
+This property obtains if the step is the first in a sequence of steps.
-* optional (truth value)
+* Optional (truth value).
+This property obtains if the step is optional.

 ### Source
-* A bibliographic description of an information resource
+* A bibliographic description of an information resource.

 #### Attributes of a source
-* Content (text)
+* Content (text).
+The bibliographic description expressed as text.
-* Notation (text)
+* Notation (text).
+The notation in which the description is expressed.

 ### Tool
-* A physical object that participates in a step or causes a qualifying property to obtain.
+A physical object that participates in a step or causes a qualifying property to obtain.
 Examples include "saucepan," "paring knife," "grater."

 # Relationships